Welcome to today's edition of the Rush 24-7 podcast.

 He was thrown totally off track by a heckler on abortion.

-They put this thing together and uh at the last minute, and they chose a small venue.
+They put this thing together at the last minute and they chose a small venue.

 Now, normally during the campaign, they'd pick venues of 10 to 15,000.

-And even before it started, Carl Cameron on Fox is reporting that there were seats galore that were empty and there was not a line outside, and finally they got that together, and there was a line outside and uh so forth.
+And even before it started, Carl Cameron on Fox was reporting that there were seats, galore, that were empty and there was not a line outside.

-The Washington Post at a at ABC Washington Post poll yesterday that has a really great nugget of information in it that they did their best to ignore.
+The Washington Post had an ABC Washington Post poll yesterday that has a really great nugget of information in it that they did their best to ignore.

 But first, public policy polling.

-If Martha Coakley loses, oh, and how about how about Patrick Kennedy going in there and calling her Marcia Coakley?
+If Martha Coakley loses, oh, and how about Patrick Kennedy going in there and calling her Marcia Coakley?

 He doesn't even know her name.

-Yeah, he went up there and he said calling her Marsha Coakley.
+Yeah, he went up there and he said, calling her Marcia Coakley.

 And they talked to some people coming out of the Obama event yesterday afternoon.